 A fine mind said this . . . . . . .

-“South of the Border, West of the Sun”
+~ “South of the Border, West of the Sun” by Haruki Murakami

 The road to hell is paved with good intentions.
 No one can be neutral.
-You cannot start from scratch, you cannot decide to start again in a world where bread is given out fairly.
+We cannot start from scratch.

 If you can find what is really true for you, it follows, that you stand a better chance of seeing what is also true in the world.
-You can find what is true ‘outside’ as well as ‘inside’, because they are inextricably connected, they are in a pattern : ( it is usual, to start on the ‘inside’ first).
-It therefore follows, if you can find what is true in the world then you can decide which parts of the process to nurture.
+In other words, we can find what is true ‘outside’ as well as ‘inside’, because they are inextricably connected, they are in a pattern : ( it is usual, to start on the ‘inside’ first).
+It therefore follows, if we can find what is true in the world, then, we can decide which parts of the process to nurture.
 It helps us understand the choices we have already made.

 Return to index